morfredus/ESP32-Diagnostic/docs/WEB_INTERFACE.md

 - When running in hotspot mode, the interface falls back to `http://192.168.4.1/` with the same features.

 ## Related resources
-- [Usage guide](USAGE.md) – operational workflows and export automation recipes.
+- [Usage guide](USAGE.md) ï¿½ operational workflows and export automation recipes.
-- [REST API reference](API_REFERENCE.md) – programmatic triggers that mirror UI actions.
+- [REST API reference](API_REFERENCE.md) ï¿½ programmatic triggers that mirror UI actions.
-- [Security guidelines](SECURITY.md) – recommendations for protecting the web dashboard in shared environments.
+- [Security guidelines](SECURITY.md) ï¿½ recommendations for protecting the web dashboard in shared environments.